usf-cs212-spring2020/usf-cs212-spring2020.github.io/guides/exam-2.md

   - Jetty 9.x Documentation, specifically the [Jetty API](https://www.eclipse.org/jetty/javadoc/current/) and the [Jetty Definitive Reference](https://www.eclipse.org/jetty/documentation/current/) that includes the [Embedding Jetty](https://www.eclipse.org/jetty/documentation/current/advanced-embedding.html) guide and [Jetty Architecture](https://www.eclipse.org/jetty/documentation/current/architecture.html).

-  - MySQL 5.5 Documentation, specifically the [MySQL 5.5 Reference Manual](https://dev.mysql.com/doc/refman/5.5/en/) that includes the [SQL Statement Syntax](https://dev.mysql.com/doc/refman/5.5/en/sql-syntax.html), [SQL Functions and Operators](https://dev.mysql.com/doc/refman/5.5/en/functions.html) (including aggregate functions), and [SQL Data Types](https://dev.mysql.com/doc/refman/5.5/en/data-types.html).
+  - MySQL 5.5 Documentation, specifically the [MySQL 5.5 Reference Manual](https://dev.mysql.com/doc/refman/5.5/en/) that includes pages on [SQL Statements](https://dev.mysql.com/doc/refman/5.5/en/sql-statements.html), [SQL Functions and Operators](https://dev.mysql.com/doc/refman/5.5/en/functions.html) (including [aggregate functions](https://dev.mysql.com/doc/refman/5.5/en/group-by-functions.html)), and [SQL Data Types](https://dev.mysql.com/doc/refman/5.5/en/data-types.html).

 The exam is otherwise <span class="fa-stack fa-fw"><i class="far fa-book-open fa-stack-1x"></i><i class="far fa-ban fa-stack-2x has-text-danger"></i></span> **closed-book closed-note**.
 You may not reference any other websites other than Canvas and the approved websites above, e.g. you may not look at the class website, Github, StackOverflow, or Google.
 You may not open any other program other than the the browser, e.g. you may not open Eclipse or run Java.
 You may not reference your cell phone or tablet during the exam (even if you take a bathroom break).
 You may not look at the monitors of your fellow classmates.